-A Thai yoga massage is typically performed on a floor mat enabling practitioners the ability to use their body weight and to incorporate the many movements that would not be possible on a massage table.
+A Thai massage is typically performed on a floor mat enabling practitioners the ability to use their body weight and to incorporate the many movements that would not be possible on a massage table.
 The client wears comfortable, loose cloths (provided if needed).
-A Thai yoga massage usually lasts one to two hours, but may be three hours or more if needed.
+A Thai massage usually lasts one to two hours, but may be three hours or more if needed.

-Thai yoga massage uses no oils or lotions, and the recipient remains clothed during a treatment.
+Thai massage uses no oils or lotions, and the recipient remains clothed during a treatment.
 There is constant body contact between the practitioner and client, but rather than rubbing on muscles, the body is compressed, pulled, stretched and rocked in order to clear energy blockages and relieve tension.
 The practitioner uses thumbs, palms, forearms, elbows, knees and feet.
 In this process, joints are opened, muscles and tendons are stretched, internal organs are toned, and energy is balanced.
 The overall effect is one of deep relaxation, rejuvenation, and physical and mental well being.

-Nuad Boran (known in various forms as Thai yoga, Thai Yoga Massage, and other terms) began to evolve in Thailand over 2,000 years ago.
-Based on healing principles similar to those utilized in other non-western healing therapies, the Thai yoga system focuses on circulation of vital energy in major pathways called sen. The major energy lines are manipulated, and important pressure points along these pathways are stimulated to help break down blockages, stimulate energy flow and restore balance and harmony.
+Nuad Boran (known in various forms as Thai massage, Thai Yoga Massage, and other terms) began to evolve in Thailand over 2,000 years ago.
+Based on healing principles similar to those utilized in other non-western healing therapies, the Thai system focuses on circulation of vital energy in major pathways called sen. The major energy lines are manipulated, and important pressure points along these pathways are stimulated to help break down blockages, stimulate energy flow and restore balance and harmony.

-Identifying features of traditional Thai yoga massage are integrated yoga postures which are performed on the recipient.
+Identifying features of traditional Thai massage are integrated yoga postures which are performed on the recipient.
 Through assisted yoga, the body is stretched in ways that are difficult to attain through individual exercise and yoga practice.
-The result of a full-body Thai yoga treatment is often an exciting and powerful mind/body healing experience, bringing the recipient to heightened states of physical and spiritual well-being.
+The result of a full-body Thai treatment is often an exciting and powerful mind/body healing experience, bringing the recipient to heightened states of physical and spiritual well-being.

 Deep tissue massage can be performed on a floor mat or massage table.